david-luna/canica/docs/school-domain.md

 It has the following properties:

 - id: number => unique identifier of the class
-- age: number => age (average/median) of the students of the class
 - label: string => the group label of the class
-- year: SchoolYear => the year this class belongs to
+- year: `SchoolYear` => the year this class belongs to
+- students: Collection<`Students`> => the students belonging to that `SchoolClass`

 And we can do the following assertions:

-- A school class has one or many students
+- A `SchoolClass` has one or many students
-- A school class belongs to one year
+- A `SchoolClass` belongs to one year

-## Subject
+## Area

-A `Subject` is what the teacher teaches to one or many `SchoolClass`
+A `Area` is what the teacher teaches to one or many `SchoolClass` (math, hisstory, science).
+On a given area the teacher has to evaluate on several dimensions for example in maths domensions are: calculus, problem solving, etc.

 It has the following properties:

-- id: number => unique id of the subject
+- id: number => unique id of the area
-- name: string => the name of the subject
+- name: string => the name of the area

 And we can do the following assertions:

-- A subject can be taught in one or more classes
+- An Area can be taught in one or many `SchoolClass`
+- An `Area` has one or many `Dimensions`
+- Each `Student` gets a grade per `Area`

+## Dimension

+A `Dimension` is one of the parts of the `Area` the `Student` gets an evaluation.
+Teachers has to evalueate all of them for each `Student`

+It has the following properties:

+- id: number => unique id of the dimension
+- name: string => the name of the dimension

+And we can do the following assertions:

+- An `Dimension` belongs to an `Area`
+- Each `Student` gets a grade per `Dimension`

 ## Grade

-A `Grade` is the final qualification the `Teacher` gives to a `Student` for a given `Subject`.
-This is not an entity but rather a value of the association between `Student` and subject.
-The type of the value may vary depending on the context so it should be a text.
+A `Grade` is a value the teacher gives to a `Student` on a given `Area` or `Dimension`.
+This process is reapeated for each `Quarter` of the `SchoolYear`.

+It has the following properties:

+- id: number => unique id of the grade
+- value: string => value of the grade

 ### Domain preview